MohamedAzizBellaaj/Personal-Website/README.md

-A small Personal site used using Scrimba's existing CSS styling.
+A small personal site used using Scrimba's existing CSS styling.

 Link to the website : https://personal-website-3a1c8a.netlify.app/